mduez/mduez.github.io/docs/Explorations/BH-thought-experiment.md

 ---
 layout: page
-title: Thought experiment:  If my hand is inside an event horizon, and my head is outside, can I see or feel my hand?
+title:  If my hand is inside an event horizon, and my head is outside, can I see or feel my hand?
 exclude: true
 permalink: /BHThoughtExperiment/
 usemathjax: true